Support the news

 Classic poultry stock is made by simmering a raw bird and vegetable for hours.
 In this easy recipe you "recycle" the carcass from a roasted chicken or turkey and add fresh vegetables.

-You won't believe how much rich flavor you can coax from leftover chicken or turkey carcass.
+You won't believe how much rich flavor you can coax from a leftover chicken or turkey carcass.
 If you have a large bird you can make this soup with one carcass but you will have a much richer, more flavorful stock if you use two.
 Remove any big pieces of leftover meat to use in soups, salads and sandwiches.
 Makes about 8 to 10 cups.

 - 1 to 2 carcasses from roasted chickens, or 1 turkey carcass